No hope: Families confront fate of Florida collapse victims

-SURFSIDE, Florida, July 8 (Reuters) - It was the dreaded end that all had feared.
+SURFSIDE, Florida (Reuters) - It was the dreaded end that all had feared.

 Fourteen days after a seaside condominium tower collapsed just north of Miami, rescuers said their mission was no longer one of rescue, but had shifted to recovery.
 There were no survivors.